 - Authorship.
 Listed authors on a manuscript should have made significant contributions to justify their inclusion according to guidelines established by the AMA Manual of Style, 10th Edition, including significant roles in study design, data analysis, study implementation, interpretation of results and paper write-up.
 Authorship roles should be able to be justified if asked by reviewers or editorial staff.
 Any concerns about authorship will be addressed according to COPE standards.

 - Complaints or Appeals.
-Any complaints or concerns about any aspect of the publication process should be directed to the Editor-in-Chief or the Executive Editor.
+Any complaints or concerns about any aspect of the publication process should be directed to the Editor-in-Chief.

 - Conflict of Interest Disclosure Statement.
 Preventing and addressing real or potential conflicts of interest are essential to assuring confidence in study results and is taken very seriously by the editorial staff and reviewers alike.
 COPE guidelines are followed, with more specific information requested of all authors on the current Tobacco Regulatory Science website: